- Gender and Relationships»

 If you have read my hub entitled "Encounter with God" you were given just a glimpse into the type of Dad I had.
 You may even think that my father deserved to be hated and believe me I did hate him.
 For far too many years hatred toward my Father clouded my judgement of people, especially men.

 You see, I also allowed my Dad's treatment of me to define my view of who I was.
 It affected my ability to trust people.
 I gave him power to make me feel small and unworthy.
 Only through forgiveness could I begin to experience freedom from his hold on my life.

 Forgiveness is Ongoing

 I now recognize that my Dad's ugliness had nothing to do with me.
-It was his pain and his issues.
+It was about him, his pain and his issues.
 He had a terrible life (until the last few years - a miracle story for another day) filled with venomous, violent anger.
 He was a miserable man.
 I am quite sure he experienced self-loathing which took a toll on his health.

 When I talk about forgiveness being healing, I do not mean that you must go to the person to tell them you forgive them.